Mrs. Schade | Team Advisor

 Mrs.Schill | Business team mentor

-Mrs. Schill has been a parent to two of our student alumnus as well as a current member of Team 870.
+Mrs. Schill is a parent to three of our student alumni of Team 870.
 She joined the team formally in 2018 and works as a mentor in our business department.
 Her ability to plan, manage, and interact with students has been very helpful to the team.
 Outside of robotics, Mrs.Schill is a Special Education teacher, she enjoys spending time with her family and values the importance of being involved in many areas of our community.
 Mrs. Schill, a mother of three boys, loves to travel, dive, boat, ski, and snowmobile.
 Mrs.Schill is most looking forward to seeing our collective accomplishments and how far we can go this season!

 Mrs.Gammon| Business team mentor